The Archer Dental Blog

 After Care for Scaling & Deep Teeth Cleaning

-What to Expect After Scaling & Deep Teeth Cleaning
+After Care for Scaling & Deep Teeth Cleaning · Archer Dental

 Scaling and deep teeth cleaning are thorough procedures used to remove plaque and tartar from beneath the gum line.
 After this treatment, it's normal to experience minor bleeding, swelling, and sensitivity for a few days.
 You may also be prescribed antibiotics to prevent infection.
 Proper aftercare is crucial to ensure the gums heal properly and to avoid complications.
 Here's what you need to know.